 Bogota is like coffee.
 You don’t like it first, but then you take another sip.
 And in the end, you love it.

-Find out the clichés/truths/secrets about Bogota (+)
+The truth about Bogota (+)

 - It’s cold at night.
 Don’t forget to take a pant and a jacket